aqeelhaiderdev/portfolio/README.md

+# My Portfolio Website

+This is my personal portfolio website built using React and Tailwind CSS.
+It showcases my projects, skills, and provides information about me.

+## Demo

+You can see a live demo of my portfolio website [here](https://aqeelhaiderdev.vercel.app/).

+## Technologies Used

-# React + Vite
+- React

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- Tailwind CSS

+## Features

+- Showcase of my projects with descriptions and links.
+- Information about me, including skills and contact details.
+- Responsive design for various screen sizes.